infinity-arc/mssql-configuration-assistant/readme.md

 `CONNECTIONSTRING=mssql://<db-user>:<db-user-password>@<db-server-host>:<db-port>/<datatbase>`

+> the node-mssql extension can also take `ADO.NET` and `ODBC` connection strings and if assigned to the environment variable above will achieve the same effect.

 > NOTE: the default port is `1433` and the `/<datatbase>` part of the connection string is optional.

 ***OPTION B - Server config***